The best money market accounts for September 2023

 Finally, make sure you know what fees each account charges.
 If it's possible to waive the monthly service fee, determine whether you can meet the requirement to earn the waiver.

-How to find the highest-yield money market accounts
+How to find the best money market account

 While it may be tempting to open a money market account with the bank you already have a relationship with, take your time to shop around and compare APYs from multiple sources to ensure you get the best offer available.

-For the most part, online banks offer the best money market account interest rates.
-But you can also find solid options with credit unions and even some traditional banks.
+For the most part, online banks offer the best money market account rates.
+But you can also find solid options with state and federal credit unions, and even some traditional banks.

 Run a quick search online for the best money market accounts, and several resources will pop up to help you compare the top options available.

-In addition to interest rates, fees, and balance requirements, also check for how each account allows you to access your funds.
+In addition to interest rates, fees, initial deposit amount needed, and balance requirements, check to see if you’ll have easy access to your money market funds.

 Tips for maximizing money market yields